GlebZobnin/Residual-Table-SeisPro-/README.md

 # Residual-Table-SeisPro-

-This is a repository for reading and plotting residual table
+This repository provides tools for **reading data from SeisPro** and **plotting residual tables** for travel time analysis and quality control.

+---

+## 🚀 Features

+- ✅ Parse and preprocess seismic travel time data from SeisPro exports
+- 📈 Visualize residuals of manual picking times